xxeonN22/pv247-homework-scripts/README.md

 If the script **wont start cloning repositories**, just terminate the current run of the script and **run it again**.

-If you copy the URL like this for example `https://pv247-app.vercel.app/lector/homeworks/styling?type=own` make sure it is like this in terminal as well and not like this `https://pv247-app.vercel.app/lector/homeworks/styling\?type\=own`.
-If it is like this:
-  **DELETE THAT \ from the URL**.

 ## How to run the scripts

 #### 0. Before running scripts